yeze322/botframework-sdk/schemas/readme.md

-# JsonSchema
+# JSON Schema

 This folder contains Json Schemas and samples for the bot framework SDK.